 East Anglian Air Ambulance exists to save lives by delivering highly skilled doctors and critical care paramedics by air or road to seriously ill or injured people in the region.
 We are a life-saving charity that is only kept airborne thanks to our incredible supporters.
 Thank you.

 Since our launch in 2000 we have attended over 30,000 lifesaving missions, touching the lives of many thousands of people.
-Our crew comprises specialist pre-hospital doctors and critical care paramedics, operating out of two high-tech helicopters from 07:00 until 19:00 from our Norwich base and from 07:00 until midnight from our Cambridge base.
+Our crew comprises specialist pre-hospital doctors and critical care paramedics, operating out of two high-tech helicopters 24 hours a day from our Norwich base and from 07:00 until midnight from our Cambridge base.
 We were the first air ambulance in the country to attend helicopter emergency medical incidents in the hours of darkness to unknown and unlit sites.

 We are committed to delivering outstanding care, quality, and value to the community.
 We thrive on challenges, looking for innovative ways to grow and improve the service further through an open culture of continuous improvement, by scrutinising our actions, sharing knowledge, and learning from past events.

 Our motivation comes from a determination and a passion to provide the best possible outcomes to our patients.

 East Anglian Air Ambulance's mission